opalkonrad/copernicus_proxy/README.md

 where **<number_of_workers>** is an integer from 1 to 30 specifying how many background processes will be created to handle download requests to Copernicus Climate Data Store.

-To start the Copernicus Data Proxy API itself, use standard Django runserver command (again in `copernicus_proxy/`):
+To start the Copernicus Data Proxy API itself, use standard Django runserver command:

 ```
 python3.7 manage.py runserver